6 Tips to Reduce the Cost of Medical School Interviews

 Now, if you’re a shy person who is particular about their personal space, this option probably isn’t the one for you.
 While it’s important to push yourself outside of your comfort zone and meet new people, the night before your interview is not the time to try something new.
 It’s important to get in the right headspace before interview day, so do everything you can to ensure the accommodations you choose are comfortable.

-Successful Interviews Begin With Preparation
+Successful Interviews Begin with Preparation

 Sign up for our weekly newsletter to get our latest advice, guides, and videos sent straight to your email.
 We are always adding to our database of resources, and we continually update our content based on the most recent data, current deadlines, and changes to the application process.